noahlz/factorials/README.md

 # GitHub Page

-This project also has a GitHub page hosting the generated Marginalia documentation.
+This project also has a GitHub page hosting the generated Marginalia documentation (with some manual tweaks).
 Point your browser to

 [http://noahlz.github.com/factorials](http://noahlz.github.com/factorials)